SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Home Renovators

 Most worms build a den of tunnels and fissures, remaining in that lair for as long as the pickings on the surface are good and they aren't disturbed.
-When a kingfissure worm seeks a new home, they target areas with abundant food-occasionally leading to villagers waking up to find their surrounding lands have been terraformed overnight.
+When a kingfissure worm seeks a new home, they target areas with abundant food—occasionally leading to villagers waking up to find their surrounding lands have been terraformed overnight.
 Residents of such lands generally have two choices: pack up and leave or prepare for battle.
 If a worm is somehow defeated, all manner of creatures and communities try to lay claim to the worm's underground structures.
 These empty dens make wonderful war bunkers, isolated workshops, and even highly defensible villages.

 #### Unstoppable Force